ahamdev/gobuster/README.md

 # Gobuster
-Gobuster scanning tool written in Golang
+Gobuster is a scanning tool written in Golang.

 ## Installation